w3tecch/typeorm-seeding/README.md

 #### `create` & `createMany`

-create and createMany is similar to the make and makeMany method, but at the end the created entity instance gets persisted in the database.
+the create and createMany method is similar to the make and makeMany method, but at the end the created entity instance gets persisted in the database.

 **overrideParams** - Override some of the attributes of the enity.